neelakansha85/site-setup-wizard/readme.txt

 == Changelog ==
 = 1.5.5 =
+* Added pretty charts on Analytics Page for meaningful insights of Plugin usage.
 * Added new feature to allow super admins to hide Features page if required.

 = 1.5.4 =